Agent authentication¶

 access_token = auth_context.get("access_token")

-The ToolClient class from the datarobot-genai package automatically propagates authorization context when calling agent tools:
+When using the optional ToolClient class from the datarobot-genai package for external tool integration, it automatically propagates authorization context when calling agent tools.
+See the tool integration documentation for details.

 OAuth 2.0 authentication¶